abwildan/abwildan.github.io/content/tech/lazyvim.md

 +++
-title = "Lazyvim: A neovim script setup for the lazy-er(s)" date = 2024-08-18T13:50:11Z
+title = "Lazyvim: A neovim setup for the lazy-er(s)" date = 2024-08-18T13:50:11Z
 draft = false
 cover = ""